-I'm so excited to bring you this episode.
+I’m so excited to bring you this episode.
 My guests today are Cara Cooper and Jessica Rush.
-They're both Broadway Moms and they're here to talk about motherhood, parenting, their podcast (MAMAS Talkin' LOUD), balancing careers on Broadway and family, as well as how their lives have been impacted by COVID-19.
+They’re both Broadway Moms and they’re here to talk about motherhood, parenting, their podcast (MAMAS Talkin’ LOUD), balancing career and family, as well as how their lives have been impacted by COVID-19.
 Cara is a special needs mom and we talk about that journey as well.

 This is a fantastic conversation and I’m thrilled to bring it to you all.

 CARA COOPERis an actress most recently on Broadway in the critically acclaimed musical The Prom.
 Prior to that, she was the longest-running Mary Delgado in the Broadway company of Jersey Boys.
 During her run in JB, she had not one, but two babies.
 She lives in New Jersey with her husband, Graham Bowen, and the aforementioned babies, Elin and Finn (who are no longer babies).
 Before kids, her Broadway career included the original companies of Elf, The Wedding Singer, All Shook Up, Urban Cowboy, replacing in Legally Blonde, and waking up for a matinee at 10 am… She has appeared on Showtime’s “City on a Hill” and in the films Adult Beginners and The Great Gilly Hopkins (both of which she shot while pumping in the trailer).
 As the mother of a child with special needs (her daughter is autistic), she is keenly aware of the specific challenges of raising children of different ‘abilities’ and fights for this community of warrior parents to feel seen and supported.
 She is the co-founder of Broadway Baby Mamas and keeps her sanity with equal parts exercise, wine, and tortilla chips.